 Research State Laws

 Check your state laws to determine how liens are released in your location.
 In deed of trust states such as California, Alabama, New Hampshire, Mississippi, and Michigan, the trustee holds the deed and is responsible for filing a deed of reconveyance once the loan is paid as agreed.
-In mortgage states including Florida, Nebraska, New York and Vermont, the lender prepares and records a release deed or release of lien to clear the title.
-The amount of time lenders have to release the liens varies.
-For example, lenders in California have 90 days.
-In the District of Columbia, lenders that fail to deliver a release within 30 days of a written request may be subject to a $50-a-day penalty to the borrower, plus damages including lawyers' fees.
+In mortgage states including Florida, Montana, New Jersey and Vermont, the lender prepares and records a release deed or release of lien to clear the title.
+The amount of time lenders have to release the liens varies by state.
+For example, in the District of Columbia, lenders that fail to deliver a release within 30 days of a written request may be subject to a $50-a-day penalty to the borrower, plus damages including lawyers' fees.
 In Virginia, lenders have 90 days to record or deliver a release of payoff, or face a $500 penalty.

 Call the Lender